The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian motion

 \end{proposition}

-The computation is based on Theorem \ref{Denisov}, which is stated in the Section $4.2$ as well as the following identities for standard Brownian meander, whose proof will be reported to the Appendix: \begin{proposition} Let $(B^{me}_t, t \in [0,1])$ be standard Brownian meander.
+The computation is based on Denisov's decomposition of Brownian motion, Theorem \ref{Denisov}, together with the following identities of Brownian meander, the proof of which is reported to the Appendix: \begin{proposition} Let $(B^{me}_t, t \in [0,1])$ be Brownian meander of length $1$.
 We have:

-\end{proposition} \textbf{Remark:} One can also think of computing the expectation and the variance of the Vervaat bridges.
-However, we are not able to derive some explicit formulae for them except in the case of zero endpoint (correspond to Brownian excursion).
-Also note that the expectation as well as the variance of the Vervaat transform of Brownian motion can be obtained by discrete approximation.